gander-social/indigo/docs/canadian-sovereignty-development-approach.md

 **Resource Efficiency:** Your development machine's resources aren't consumed by multiple container layers, leaving more capacity for the actual AT Protocol services you're modifying.

-## The Proper Bluesky Development Workflow
+## The Proper Gander Development Workflow

-Let me walk you through how Bluesky development actually works, building from simple concepts to the complete workflow you'll need for your Canadian sovereignty implementation.
+Let me walk you through how Gander development actually works, building from simple concepts to the complete workflow you'll need for your Canadian sovereignty implementation.

 ### Foundation Layer: Understanding the Makefile